Metamorphosis

 “The caterpillar’s new cells [after it has built its cocoon] are called ‘imaginal cells.’
 They resonate at a different frequency.
 They are so totally different from the caterpillar cells that his immune system [that is the immune system of the worm] thinks they [the new imaginal cells] are enemies… and gobbles them up… But these new imaginal cells continue to appear, more and more of them!
 Pretty soon, the caterpillar’s immune system cannot destroy them fast enough.
 More and more of the imaginal cells survive.

 “And then an amazing thing happens!
 The little tiny lonely imaginal cells start to clump together, into friendly little groups.
 They all resonate together at the same frequency, passing information from one to another.
 Then, after a while, another amazing thing happens!
-The clumps of imaginal cells start to cluster together!… a long string of clumping and clustering imaginal cells, all resonating at the same frequency, all passing information from one to another there inside the chrysalis.
+The clumps of imaginal cells start to cluster together! … a long string of clumping and clustering imaginal cells, all resonating at the same frequency, all passing information from one to another there inside the chrysalis.

 “Each new butterfly cell can take on a different job.
 There is something for everyone to do, and everyone is important.
 And each cell begins to do just that very thing it is most drawn to do.
 And every other cell encourages it to do just that.
 A great way to organize a butterfly!”

-For there to be a metamorphosis, certain existing structures need to be broken down to make room for new ones.
-In the chrysalis, most of the caterpillar’s old body is digested and used as a nutrient source to construct the new body.
-The human ego, however, fears change and tends to desperately cling to an existing identity.
+When it comes to human metamorphosis, most egos fear change and desperately cling to an existing identity.
 Metamorphosis can, therefore, be interpreted as catastrophic, and the old ego-identity, recognizing a threat to its very existence, will seek ways to defend itself.
 Like the caterpillar, the old self may have an immunological reaction to the budding of the new self.
-Also like caterpillars, we have imaginal cells within us, parts of us that contain the catalytic vision-seeds of the future.
+Also, like caterpillars, we have imaginal cells within us, parts of us that contain the catalytic vision seeds of the future.

 The old woman describes a profound metamorphosis that took decades.
 The metamorphosis from self-centered to selfless is one of the most classic and valuable.
 Goethe described it this way: